Cowra

 Health performance in Cowra is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Cowra faces significant health challenges, with high prevalence of common conditions among both younger and older age groups.
-Private health cover is low, at approximately 48% (around 4,875 people), compared to the national average of 55.7%.
+Cowra faces significant health challenges, as indicated by AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are substantial across both younger and older age cohorts.
+Private health cover is low, at approximately 48% of Cowra's total population (around 4,876 people), compared to 51.9% in the rest of NSW and a national average of 55.7%.

 Frequently Asked Questions - Health